 One of the primary marks of a smart city is how it uses IoT and other technologies to manage traffic and parking.
 What makes a city a hub for mobility?
 Its population!
 A bustling cosmopolitan metropolis encourages innovation around transportation, among other things.
 But, given the COVID-19 outbreak, the population density of metros also makes them far more vulnerable to falling prey to the pandemic.
+The question arises whether Data-Driven Solutions will gain prominence for Smart Cities post-COVID-19?

 With most of the population worldwide staying indoors to assuage the coronavirus outbreak, the cities are witnessing a steep drop in traffic congestion, thus creating images of a dystopian world only experienced in a handful of popular English novels.
 Not only are these deserted streets a sign of dead-stopped mobility, but severely hampered business and personal activity.